-Will “Black Jack” Christian, aka: Ed Williams, 202 (1871-1897) – Leader of a gang of robbers called the High Fives Gang, he and his brother older brother Bob would roam Oklahoma, New Mexico, and Arizona where they robbed banks, trains, and stagecoaches in earnest.
+Will “Black Jack” Christian, aka: Ed Williams, 202, was the leader of a gang of robbers called the High Fives Gang.
+He and his brother older brother Bob would roam Oklahoma, New Mexico, and Arizona where they robbed banks, trains, and stagecoaches in earnest.

 William, Jr. was born William Christian, in Fort Griffin, Texas, in 1871, the son of William, Sr. and Sallie Christian.
 William Christian, Sr, a Kentuckian, was an early settler of the area after the Civil War.
 Later he moved the family to a homestead in Baylor County.
 In about 1883, the Christians moved again, into the Texas Panhandle and shortly after the 1891 Oklahoma Landrush, the family appeared in Pottawatomie County, taking residence on the Little River south of Tecumseh.

 In Oklahoma, Will and his older brother Bob were part of a gang of small-time thieves and whiskey peddlers.
 On April 27, 1895, Deputy Sheriff Will Turner was searching for Bob Christian, with a warrant for his arrest for grand larceny.
 He located him near the town of Violet Springs, one of the most lawless border towns in Oklahoma Territory.
 Bob was with three other men, including his brother Will Christian, “Buttermilk” John Mackey, and Foster Holbrook.
 Confronting all four men, Bob Christian told Turner to keep his warrant and drew his gun.
 Turner was able to fire first and hit Christian in the chest, which only knocked him down because Christian was wearing a steel vest plate.
 All four men then opened fire on the deputy, killing him.